WASdev/lib.rtcomm.node/rtcomm.service.proto.spec.md

 This specification describes the service protocol which is implemented by the Rtcomm node.js modules included in this repository.
 This protocol is used to interact with server-side Rtcomm components running on the Liberty profile of the WebSphere application server (rtcomm-1.0 feature) to do things like:

 1. Monitor events related to the starting and stopping of new signaling sessions.
-2. Monitor when endpoints register and unregister.
-3. Initiate a third party call request.
+2. Initiate a third party call request.

 # Rtcomm Services